-Priority = <number> This directive permits you to control the order in which your jobs will be run by specifying a positive non-zero number.
+Priority = \langle number \rangle This directive permits you to control the order in which your jobs will be run by specifying a positive non-zero number.
 The higher the number, the lower the job priority.
 Assuming you are not running concurrent jobs, all queued jobs of priority 1 will run before queued jobs of priority 2 and so on, regardless of the original scheduling order.

 The priority only affects waiting jobs that are queued to run, not jobs that are already running.
-If one or more jobs of priority 2 are already running, and a new job is scheduled with priority 1, the currently running priority 2 jobs must complete before the priority 1 job is run.
+If one or more jobs of priority 2 are already running, and a new job is scheduled with priority 1, the currently running priority 2 jobs must complete before the priority 1 job is run, unless Allow Mixed Priority is set.

 The default priority is 10.